Tianjin University of Commerce: Additional resources

-The University insists on opening to the world to introduce its high quality education resources.
+The University insists on opening up to the world to introduce its high-quality education resources.
 The University has established cooperative relations and made academic exchanges with 30 institutes of higher education in more than 10 countries and regions.
 They consist of the United States, Japan, Korea, France, Great Britain, Canada, Australia, Russia, Hong Kong and Macao.
 The University cooperates with Florida International University in providing a major in Hospitality and Tourism Management.
 The university and Eastern Michigan University jointly cultivate a masters program in Human Resources Administration.
 The Business Chinese Training Centre and Junior School of China Urasaki Tea Way have been set up and each year welcome many overseas students.

 At the same time, the university sends teachers and students to study in the United States, Russia, Japan, Australia, Singapore in order to promote the university's internationalisation and to form an international education pattern of cooperating closely and developing together with good quality overseas education resources.
-In the 21st century, the university keeps the important thoughts of the "Three Representatives" as its guide; adheres to scientific development;handles carefully the relations between quality and quantity, profit and brand, development and stability; sticks to the idea of developing the university's undertakings by managing the school effectively and guaranteeing education quality; persists in the thinking of strengthening the University by building our important branches of learninginto famous ones; makes full use of the comprehensive advantage of engineering, administration, economics, law, liberal arts, science and fine arts; keeps the market needs as its orientation; does its utmost to cultivate comprehensive personnel who can combine applied science with humanities, knowledge study with technology application, sound basic knowledge with profound specialty.
+In the 21st century, the university keeps the important thoughts of the "Three Representatives" as its guide; adheres to scientific development;handles carefully the relations between quality and quantity, profit and brand, development and stability; sticks to the idea of developing the university's undertakings by managing the school effectively and guaranteeing education quality; persists in the thinking of strengthening the University by building our important branches of learning into famous ones; makes full use of the comprehensive advantage of engineering, administration, economics, law, liberal arts, science and fine arts; keeps the market needs as its orientation; does its utmost to cultivate comprehensive personnel who can combine applied science with humanities, knowledge study with technology application, sound basic knowledge with profound specialty.

-Tianjin University of Commerce is a distinctive, high-level industrial and commercial university with an area of 2,000 mu and a building space of 600,000 m2 with 30,000 postgraduate and undergraduate students specialising in economics, administration, engineering, law, liberal arts, science, fine arts, agriculture and medicine.
+Tianjin University of Commerce is a distinctive, high-level industrial and commercial university with an area of 2,000 mu and a building space of 600,000 m2 with 30,000 postgraduate and undergraduate students specialising in economics, administration, engineering, law, liberal arts, science, fine arts, agriculture, and medicine.